Muse (band): 2022–2024: Will of the People

 On 13 January 2022, Muse released the single "Won't Stand Down", which marked a return to their heavier early sound.
 On 9 March, Muse posted a 35-second clip across various social media platforms depicting large busts of the band members being torn down.
 Muse released their ninth album, Will of the People, on 26 August 2022.
 It was promoted with the singles "Compliance", "Will of the People", "Kill or Be Killed" and "You Make Me Feel Like It's Halloween".
 The final single "Ghosts (How Can I Move On)" was published as a collaborative version with Italian singer-songwriter Elisa on 25 November 2022.

 The Will of the People World Tour began in April 2022.
-The touring member Morgan Nicholls was replaced by Dan Lancaster on additional keys, percussion and guitar.
+Nicholls was replaced by Dan Lancaster on additional keys, percussion and guitar.
 On 17 November 2023, Muse released a 20th-anniversary reissue of Absolution, featuring bonus tracks, live recordings and demos.
 Muse appeared on the song "1685" from the 2024 album Telos by the electronic producer Zedd.
 In August 2024, Wolstenholme announced a solo project, Chromes, and released the singles "Imaginary World" and "The Good Life".

-Muse began a European tour on 12 June 2025, and released the single "Unravelling" on 20 June.
+2025–present: The Wow!
+Signal

+According to the Guardian, by 2023, Muse's critical standing had declined, with "hit-and-miss albums" damaging "what was previously a bulletproof reputation for top-notch anthem-making".
+Bellamy conceded that Simulation Theory and Will of the People were poorly received by critics and fans.
+The Guardian critic Alexis Petridis suggested that Muse had been weakened by the rise of "dystopian fantasies" and conspiracy theories in the mainstream, and the adoption of their songs by rightwing commentators.

+Muse's tenth album, The Wow!
+Signal, was released on 26 June, 2026.
+The lyrics were influenced by Bellamy's split from his wife, the model Elle Evans.
+Most tracks were produced by Lancaster, who pushed Muse to a create a more "fresh" and modern sound.
+It was backed by the singles "Unravelling", "Be with You", "Cryogen", "Hexagons", "Nightshift Superstar", and "Hush".
+A North American tour began in July, with a European arena tour to begin in November.